 Meet Our Staff

-Douglas Lynn is the Director of Wilshire Boulevard Temple Camps—Camp Hess Kramer and Gindling Hilltop Camp in Malibu, California.
+Douglas Lynn is the Executive Director of Wilshire Boulevard Temple Camps—Camp Hess Kramer and Gindling Hilltop Camp in Malibu, California.
 Doug came to Jewish camping naturally, having “grown up” in the Reform movement’s youth groups and regional movements.
 He is a graduate of Duke University and an alum of Brandeis University’s Institute for Informal Jewish Education and The Foundation for Jewish Camp’s ELI (Executive Leadership Institute) program.
 Doug is honored to have worked in the field of informal Jewish education since 1995, first as a regional advisor for the North American Federation of Temple Youth, then for nine years with the Union for Reform Judaism’s Eisner Camp, prior to becoming the director at Wilshire Boulevard Temple Camps in 2004.
 He lives in Los Angeles with his wife, Jamie, and their daughters, Eden and Talia.
 Email Doug.

 Erica Feinman, Associate Director Alumni and Development, grew up very involved in the southern California Jewish community—from synagogue to BBYO to 14 summers right here at Gindling Hilltop Camp.
 During her time at Hilltop she was a camper, a counselor for almost every age group, CIT Director, and Head Counselor.
 At Cal State Northridge she studied sociology and Jewish studies and then joined the San Diego Hillel team to start her professional career in informal Jewish education.
 She spent three years working with the Jewish community at San Diego State before heading to New York to earn a master’s degree in organizational behavior from NYU.
 After grad school she spent a year as an assistant director at Camp Alonim in Simi Valley.
 Erica is very excited to be back home at WBT Camps and can't wait to sing and Israeli-dance her heart out at each and every Shabbat this summer.
 Email Erica.